When museums and art galleries are your idea of hell...

 Medieval architecture can be seen in the Tour Bonbeccan, completed in 1270, which is now part of the more modern (19th century) Conciergerie building.
 When looking at it from across the Seine, the Bonbeccan is the right-most tower.

-Notre Dame is recognised as the best example anywhere of French Gothic architecture.
-It was completed in 1345 and is famous for its use of flying buttresses, stained-glass windows and a hunchback.
-We can only guarantee you’ll see two of the three.
-If you decide to pay a visit, keep in mind that Notre Dame is still a functioning Catholic church.
+Notre Dame is recognised as the best example anywhere of French Gothic architecture, despite the fire that gutted it in April 2019.
+It was completed in 1345 and is famous for its flying buttresses, stained-glass windows and a hunchback.
+While reconstruction is underway, you’re likely to catch only glimpses of this great building, but it’s still worth a walk-by.

 The École Militaire (1751–80) is a great example of French Classicism combined with some Italian decorative elements.
 Italy was leading the way in architecture at the time.